JollyWizard/ConsumeInheritableBuildTarget.csproj/README.md

 ### Details

-This project demonstrates the process of importing inherited build artifacts using three declares 3 default targets:
+This project demonstrates the process of importing inherited build artifacts using three 3 default targets:

 * `HelloProps` Located in the dependency.
 * `HelloTargets` Also located in the dependency.